telerik/xaml-docs/controls/radmaskedinput/features/validation/regex.md

 * __IsValidationHintVisisble__ - this property allows you to turn on and off the __MaskedInput__ controls validation hint

->tipThe data annotation attributes fall into three categories: validation attributes, display attributes, and data modeling attributes.
+>tip The data annotation attributes fall into three categories: validation attributes, display attributes, and data modeling attributes.
 You can find more info [here](http://msdn.microsoft.com/en-us/library/dd901590%28v=vs.95%29.aspx).

 You can find example with __RegularExpression__ attribute in the following section.

 ## Regular Expressions

 The __MaskedInput__ suite of controls allow validation through __Regular Expressions__.
 In order to implement __regex__ validation you will need a view model implementing the __INotifyPropertyChanged__ interface.
 For the purpose of this tutorial we will define a ViewModel that contains Email and WebAddress properties.
 For each property we will apply a regular expression to validate the user's input in the __MaskedInput__ control that will display the property accordingly.

 First, we need a view model:

 #### __C#__
 {{region radmaskedinput-validation-regex_0}}
 	public class MaskedInputViewModel  : ViewModelBase
 	{